MicrosoftDocs/dynamics-365-unified-operations-public/articles/retail/localizations/emea-swe-fi-sample.md

     > [!WARNING]
     > Do **not** edit the CommerceRuntime.config and CommerceRuntime.MPOSOffline.config files.
 These files aren't intended for any customizations.

-5. Find and remove the legacy extension in the extension configuration file:
+5. Find and remove the legacy CRT extension in the extension configuration file:

     ``` xml
     <add source="assembly" value="Contoso.Commerce.Runtime.FiscalRegisterReceiptSample" />